XuboGU/OpenNeoMC/README.md

 In this project(OpenNeoMC), we dedicated to combine these two open source tools(OpenMC and NEORL) to empower nuclear physics with the state-of-the-art optimization techniques.
 We will firstly provide users with easy ways to install the framework that combine NEORL with OpenMC, and a simple example is available to test the framework.
 Then we offer two practical engineering optimization applications in nuclear physics.
 More applications that involve both optimization and nuclear physics will be added in the future.
 We highly welcome users and researchers in nuclear area to contribute OpenNeoMC and solve engineering problems in this framework.

-## Installing on Linux/Mac with conda
+## Installing OpenNeoMC on Linux/Mac with conda

 ### Install OpenMC